ethanrg3/grAId/DESIGN.md

 - CI/CD pipeline for continuous updates and improvements.

 ## 10. Conclusion
-The AI Prep Tool is built to provide a robust, adaptive learning experience by continuously analyzing student performance and reinforcing concepts.
+PrepAI is built to provide a robust, adaptive learning experience by continuously analyzing student performance and reinforcing concepts.
 By leveraging AI-driven error detection, customized notifications, and statistical analysis of learning patterns, the system evolves testing strategies dynamically to improve student mastery.